-The east bank sonar was placed at a site immediately below a cutbank, and slightly set back from the main channel (so that the sonar would not be in danger of being hit by floating debris).
+The east bank sonar was placed at a site adjacent to the sonar camp and immediately below a cutbank, and slightly set back from the main channel (so that the sonar would not be in danger of being hit by floating debris).
 A 40' long x 20' deep net weir made from seine web (donated by Mike Maxwell at LFS) was set up just downstream of the sonar frame to move up-migrating fish away from the bank so that they might be better ensonified.

-The west bank sonar was deployed immediately across the river from the camp in a downward-looking configuration, in approximately 15 feet water depth.
-The minibarge was secured with two anchors at a point inside of the upriver bend so that it would be less likely to be hit by debris; no collisions of concern were noted during the deployment.
+The west bank sonar was initially deployed across the river from the camp in a second channel the opened up in 2018 or 2019, in a downward-looking configuration, in approximately 10 feet water depth.
+Salmon passage in the second channel was consistently low at that site, and on May 20th the floating platform was relocated to the main channel at a site immediately across from the sonar camp.
 The sonars and camp were removed on June 11th.